yanshu/pisa/INSTALL.md

 ### Compiling the Docs

 To generate a new version of the documentation simply go to `$PISA/docs` and excecute `make html` to compile.
 (Alternatively also other output formats like pdf documents can be generated)

+in case code structure changed, rebuild the apidoc by executing `sphinx-apidoc -f -o docs/source pisa` from the pisa root dir `$PISA`.